 Supply chains are incredibly complex beasts

 Your ERP wasn’t designed to run warehouse management any more than your transportation management system (TMS) was built for container tracking and customs clearance.
-Get the right tool for the right job; but get your business tools that are comfortable in a toolbox.

-Flexibility is essential to growth
+Flexibility is essential for growth

 The firm you were last year is not the firm you will be next year.